JohnW876/johnwithey1/README.md

 ## Features
-The website has been designed as deliberately minimalist to match the style of the artwork.
-It therefore uses white space to a maximum and allows the artwork which is colourful to stand out.
-This design employs a minimal colour palette of blue and orange with only a few elements using a colour other than black or white.
-These elements are purposefully chosen to stand out or to make an impression with the user including the logo at the top of each page, the form submit buttons (upon hover), the about page headings, social links and the contact form.

 The site includes a homepage featuring a carousel of images by the artist and a sign-up form to receive a newsletter.
 There are separate image gallery pages for art and photography, an about page and a contact page.
 There are main navigation links and social media links on every page.

+The website has been designed as minimalist to firstly allow the work to stand out and also to match the style of the artwork being displayed.
+It uses white space to a maximum and employs a minimal colour palette of blue and orange with only a few elements using a colour other than black or white.
+These colour elements include the logo at the top of each page, the form submit buttons (upon hover), the about page headings, social links and the contact form.

 ### Home
 In keeping with the minimalist design there are a few carefully chosen features on the homepage.